top of page

 PALLAVI (2023)

-The score is premised on the Ragam-Tanam-Pallavi, an improvisational, virtuosic exposition in the Carnatic (south-Indian) musical tradition.
-Composed by world-renowned violinist Ambi Subramaniam, it is set in Abheri, a minor musical mode that is vaguely melancholic yet offers footholds for warmth.
-A ten-beat rhythmic refrain, punctuated by recited syllables and resonant percussion on the mardala (Odissi drum), appears in dialogue with the melody.
-What begins as free-flowing improvisation leads towards a crescendo of melodic intensity and syncopated complexity.
+The score is premised on the Rāgam-Tānam-Pallavi, an improvisational and virtuosic exposition in the Carnatic (South Indian) musical tradition.
+Composed by renowned violinist Ambi Subramaniam, it is set in Ābheri, a minor musical mode that is gently melancholic, yet offers footholds for warmth.
+A ten-beat rhythmic refrain, punctuated by recited syllables and resonant mardala percussion, enters into dialogue with the melody.

-Over this musical architecture the dance hovers, tenderly at first, and then settles into a resolute relationship.
-Four dancers discover movement within themselves, and then gently between each other, blooming and growing with curiosity and camaraderie, to reveal ornamental patterns and joyous ensemble expression.
+What begins as free-flowing improvisation gradually intensifies into a crescendo of melodic and rhythmic complexity.
+Over this musical architecture, the dance hovers—tenderly at first—and then settles into a resolute relationship.
+Four dancers discover movement first within themselves, and then gently between each other, blooming with curiosity and camaraderie to reveal ornamental patterns and joyous ensemble expression.

 Credits